 In the book, Lifelong Kindergarten: Cultivating Creativity Through Projects, Passion, Peers and Play (2017), Mitchel Resnick asserts that the playful and choice based curriculum typically employed in early educational settings should be the foundation for life-long learning.
-He says that educational models should focus on a materials based exploration and student-driven projects that employ creative problem solving skills.
+He says that educational models should focus on materials-based exploration and student-driven projects that employ creative problem solving skills.
 He argues that a great way to do this is by strategically incorporating digital manipulatives and computer programming into the curriculum.
 Resnick is a distinguished educator, computer scientist and researcher who is currently the LEGO Papert Professor of Learning Research, Director of the Okawa Center, co-founder of the Computer Clubhouse and Director of the Lifelong Kindergarten group at the MIT Media Lab; the latter of which contributes insights into ways that technological progression can benefit pedagogy.

 Resnick is optimistic regarding the embrace of technology as the catalyst for teaching to the whole child.
 He has first hand insight of the benefits gained from creative play within collaborative technological environments because of the positive results he’s experienced creating and implementing the Computer Clubhouse and the programming language Scratch.
 In 1993, Resnick and Natalie Rusk co-founded the Computer Clubhouse in order to provide a safe and collaborative space for youth living in underserved communities to learn programming and explore original ideas for tech based projects.
 The Computer Clubhouse empowers 25,000 youth each year to build their computer skills, become creative innovators and develop self esteem and efficacy through their work.